nadiamariduena/python-intro-2024-privat/z_PYgame/README.md

 ### 🟣 QUESTION: Could you provide me with the code to check the FPS of this project in Python?

 <br>

+#### ✅ chatgpt: You can modify your Pygame code to include FPS tracking and display the FPS on the screen.

+- Here’s an updated version of your code with FPS tracking: